muqsithanif/muqsithanif/README.md

 **[visual-inspection-api](https://github.com/muqsithanif/visual-inspection-api)** · Serves any YOLO-style ONNX export over HTTP, with box decoding and non-maximum suppression implemented directly so the runtime carries no training framework.

 **[iot-telemetry-api](https://github.com/muqsithanif/iot-telemetry-api)** · Telemetry ingestion built around the ways field devices misbehave: replayed batches, drifting clocks, and partially malformed payloads.
 Ships with the ESP32 firmware that feeds it.

----

-### A note on how I work

-I keep failures visible instead of tidying them away.
-Two export-agreement tests in the UAV project failed before they passed, and both remain in the commit history with the cause recorded.
-In the forecasting study, several of the winning model's advantages turned out not to reach significance, and the write-up states that.

-Reproducibility matters most to me: pinned library versions, dataset hashes, fixed seeds, and enough documentation for a stranger to run the whole thing from a clean checkout.

----

-📍 Bandung, Indonesia · 📧 muqsithanif29@gmail.com